Open Faculty Positions in Radiology

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.

-Please click on the Apply Now link below to submit your curriculum vitae and a candidate statement (no longer than three pages) describing your clinical, teaching, and research activities and interests, if applicable.
-The Radiology Department, School of Medicine and Stanford University value faculty will help foster an inclusive academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and outlooks.
-Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these ideals.
-Additional information about Stanford's IDEAL initiative may be found here: https://ideal.stanford.edu/about-ideal/diversity-statement.
+Please click on the Apply Now link below to submit your curriculum vitae and a candidate statement (no longer than two pages) describing your clinical, teaching, and, if applicable, research activities and interests.
+The university’s central functions of research and education depend on freedom of thought, and expression.
+The Department of Radiology, School of Medicine, and Stanford University value faculty who will help foster an open and respectful academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and perspectives.
+Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these values.

 The expected base pay range for this position is: